tjuzek/ai-outperforms/README.md

 - I cannot publish Labov's paper for copyright reasons.
 Do message me for the text I have used.
 - ChatGPT chose the name to the repo and its description!
+- Thank you so much to Sasja for their help.
+I really appreciate their expertise and willingness to assist me.
+Their guidance was invaluable and made all the difference.